Chief Executive: Adrian Wootton OBE

 Who we are

-Prior to becoming the Chief Executive of Film London in 2003, Adrian was Acting Director of the British Film Institute (BFI), having worked in many roles for the organisation, including Director of the London Film Festival (LFF), the National Film Theatre (NFT), Head of BFI Exhibition, and Director of Crime Scene, the BFI's crime and mystery film festival.
+Prior to becoming the Chief Executive of Film London in 2003, Adrian was Acting Director of the British Film Institute (BFI), in addition to having been the Director of the London Film Festival (LFF), the National Film Theatre (NFT), Head of BFI Exhibition and Director of the crime and mystery film festival, Crime Scene.

-Adrian coordinated the film and television components of the international Dickens 2012 celebrations, of which Film London was a coordinating partner with Charles Dickens Museum.
-Specifically, Adrian co-curated a large film and television retrospective which toured throughout the world.
+Adrian co-ordinated the film and television components of the international Dickens 2012 celebrations, of which Film London was a co-ordinating partner, with the Charles Dickens Museum.
+Specifically, Adrian co-curated a large film and television retrospective, which toured throughout the world.
 He also produced, co-wrote and co-narrated the 2012 documentary Dickens on Film for BBC Arena and Film London.

-In 2016 Adrian co-wrote and produced All the World's A Screen, a documentary on Shakespeare and film for BBC Arena and Film London, and was extensively involved in the Shakespeare 400th anniversary celebrations, curating film programmes and lecturing at venues throughout the world.
+In 2016, Adrian co-wrote and produced All the World’s a Screen a documentary on Shakespeare and Film for BBC Arena and Film London and was extensively involved in the Shakespeare 400th Anniversary, curating film programmes and lecturing at venues throughout the world.

 Read more from our CEO